vsamson-cto/better-sg-engineering-playbook/02-development-practices/testing-standards.md

 **Versioning**: v1.0 | **Status**: Active | **Audience**: All Engineers

+> **Start small**: Don't worry about hitting 100% coverage immediately.
+Even simple tests that cover the happy path are better than none.
+Tests are a skill you build over time.

 Testing isn't a chore—it's insurance against shipping broken code.
 Tests give us confidence to refactor, deploy, and sleep at night.

 ## Why Testing Matters